 When nobody could give me the answers for my extreme fatigue, I had no choice but to coach myself and experiment with meditation, having a daily routine, becoming very smart with my time and energy and planning empty moments of recovery FIRST … I refused to take any medication and got better little bit by little bit.

 I found my answers in Functional Medicine and in the Peruvian lifestyle.
 I moved to Peru when I was 21 and it completely changed my life and my health.
-All of the sudden, I could work full-time, dance salsa, have a vibrant social life, work as a singer in bars and hotels, and live without a more flexible agenda so I could listen to my body when I needed to.
+All of the sudden, I could work full-time, dance salsa, have a vibrant social life, work as a professional singer, and live without a more flexible agenda so I could listen to my body when I needed to.

 Honestly, I was studying everything I could get my handson about natural health, nutrition, mindset, positivity, the immune system, meditation, … Just to help myself, really.